Relief from an itchy poison ivy rash

 It’s common to come away from a day of hiking or working in the backyard with a poison ivy rash.
 This rash can be uncomfortable but isn’t usually serious, unless it’s a widespread or severe allergic reaction, requiring emergency care.

 So when should you go to urgent care?
 If your poison ivy rash is on your face or genitals, you may need a prescription medication to treat it.
-See a trusted provider at Goshen Physicians Family Medicine & Urgent Care.
+See a trusted provider at Urgent Care Goshen Physicians.
 We offer care for poison ivy rash in Goshen, IN, to get rid of your symptoms.
 Our urgent care center is open in the evenings and on weekends, so you can receive care at a time that works for you.

 For non-emergencies and after-hours care, call (574) 535-1700 or visit us on Elkhart Road in Goshen.